sbp354/satbench/README.md

 CNet: https://github.com/michael-iuzzolino/CascadedNets

 Code for each model is available in a subdirectory with the model's name.
-Documentation, instructions for training and inference and links to pretrained models are provided in separate README files for each model.
+Documentation, instructions for training and inference and links to pretrained networks will be added soon for all models in their respective README.md files.

-## Citations
-If you use any of the data or code in our repository, please cite us as follows:

 ## Reference
 [1] Russakovsky, O., Deng, J., Su, H., Krause, J., Satheesh, S., Ma, S., ... & Fei-Fei, L. (2015).
 Imagenet large scale visual recognition challenge.
 International journal of computer vision, 115(3), 211-252.